Flavio Davino

-Flavio Germán Davino Rodríguez (born August 15, 1974, in León, Guanajuato) is a Mexican former professional footballer.
+Flavio Germán Davino Rodríguez (born 15 August 1974) is a Mexican former professional footballer.

 Club career

 Flavio began his career in top-flight football with his current club Tecos.
 In winter 1997, he was transferred to León and later to Monarcas Morelia.
 For eight seasons, he played with Morelia and in apertura 2002.
 Then he got transferred to Cruz Azul.
 He retired in 2006 as a player but continues being in the soccer arena, but now to study to become coach.

 International career

 He appeared with the Mexico national football team in 2001 under the wing of Enrique Meza in an exhibition match against Bulgaria of which was held in Morelia, Michoacán.

 Personal life

 He is the son of the former Argentine footballer Jorge Davino, and the brother of Duilio Davino.
 Davino is also of Italian descent.